 We use ADC devices that have DATA clock frequency eight times higher than sampling frequency in a single line output mode, implying a 40 MHz output bit rate.
-This implies a $1/4 \cdot 10^7 = 25$ ns time length of data bit, which is equivalent to 7.5m light path in free space.
-If we use copper PCB with FR4 substrate layer or coaxial/twinax cable, we could obtain velocity factor of 0.66 at worst condition.
-Then the light path for the same bit rate $t_s$ will be 4.95 m.
+This implies a $1/4 \cdot 10^7 = 25$ ns time length of data bit, which is equivalent to 7.5 m light path in a free space.
+If the copper PCB with FR4 substrate layer or the coaxial/twinax cable is used, we could obtain the velocity factor of 0.66 in the worst case.
+Consequently, the light path for the same bit rate $t_s$ will be 4.95 m.
 Although we do not have any cables in the system with comparable lengths, the worst data bit skew described by data sheets of the used components is $0.3 \cdot t_s$ , which is 1.485 m.
-Therefore the length matching is not critical in our current design operating on lowest sampling speed.
-Length matching may become critical in future versions with higher sampling rates, where the cable length must be matched.
+Therefore the length matching is not critical in our current design operating on the lowest sampling speed.
+The length matching may become critical in future versions with higher sampling rates, where the cable length must be matched.
 However SATA cabling technology is already prepared for that case and matched SATA cables are a standard merchandise.